Novelties

 To inquire about pricing and availability, please email BALL HILL The Arcade at info@ballhill.com.

-HEISEY large three tier colonial Epergne and vase (circa 1910).
+Heisey small one tier ‘Colonial’ Epergne and vase with floral gray cutting (circa 1910).

 To inquire about pricing and availability, please email BALL HILL The Arcade at info@ballhill.com.